ray17n/smart_reservations/README.md

   - Reservations:
     - Total amount aligned to the right.
     - New status field: Created, Submitted, Pending customer verification, Pending confirmation payments, Confirmed, Checked-in, Completed, Cancelled.
+  - Accommodation units:
+    - There's now a sample of the calculated multiplier rate in the description of the multiplier rate field in the accomodation unit edit page.
   - Initial options of Accommodation Unit and Reservation content types  are now controlled programatically.
   - Buttons are now color coded:
     - Green: Make reservation, Add to the reservation, Submit